jrc03c/font-picker/readme.md

 **4) Load the page:**

 When the page loads for the first time, the entire font catalogue is downloaded from Google and cached in `localStorage`.
 This may take up to a few seconds depending on your network speed.
 After that, though, the font picker will load the catalogue from `localStorage`, even when the page is reloaded.
 One point of clarification, though, is that the catalogue is only a list of fonts' family names and variants; any individual font file isn't loaded until you use the font for the first time (i.e., when it's chosen and applied to selectors for the first time).
+Thus there's often a delay when applying a font for the first time.

 As you add, modify, and delete various font rules, your changes will be cached in `localStorage`.
 When the page is reloaded, your configuration should load from there.